 Hello,

-I am continuously learning and adapting to new releases of Swift, SwiftUI, and Xcode, which introduce new features to master.
-Major changes and updates are documented in the changelog.
-Additionally, I utilize tools such as SwiftLint, SwiftFormat, and periphery to enhance my coding practices.
+I keep learning with every Swift, SwiftUI, and Xcode release.
+Major changes and updates are logged in the changelog.
+I rely on tools such as SwiftLint, SwiftFormat, and periphery to improve code quality.

 Why Not the App Store?